TelepathicGrunt/StructureTutorialMod/README.md

 # Structure Tutorial Mod (Fabric)
-**How to register and generate jigsaw structures in 1.20.2+ Minecraft Fabric using nbt files!
+**How to register and generate jigsaw structures in 1.19.3+ Minecraft Fabric using nbt files!
 In fact, you can actually make structures using only json files in 1.18.2+ MC!**

-**Change the Github branch to see other versions of this tutorial including for NeoForge!**
+**Change the Github branch to see other versions of this tutorial including for Forge!**

  This very small Fabric mod is full of comments that will help you understand what a lot of the json files and what needs to be done to get your structure to generate.
 In all, minimum number of files for a structure is 4 json files and 1 nbt file.
 The json_only_house structure is made using just json files while the code_structure_sky_fan structure is mostly json files but has a custom java structure class to do extra behavior for it.
 Another tutorial you can check out for extra info that may be laid out much cleaner and easier to understand: https://minecraft.wiki/w/Tutorials/Custom_structures